Luca96/affine-parametric-networks/README.md

 * `hep-training.ipynb`: training and evaluation of pNNs for `HEPMASS`.
 * `hep-imbalanced.ipynb`: construction of `HEPMASS-IMB`, also with training and evaluation of pNNs on it.
 * `mass_representation.ipynb`: contains some t-SNE visualization of the learned internal representation of the trained model.
+* `conditioning.ipynb` and `conditioning-interpolation.ipynb`: are about studying the impact of both the type of conditioning mechanism and at which place of the network happens.

 ---